Abuelmaaref/Ford-Gobike-Data-Analysis/readme.md

 ## Dataset

 > The dataset that I am doing analysis on is Ford GoBike dataset about trips recordings of year 2019 february month.
-Which has records for each trip in details, Time, location, user type, gender, age, and trip duration.
+Which has records for each trip in details, Time, location, user type, gender, age, and trip duration [DATA SET FOUND HERE](https://video.udacity-data.com/topher/2020/October/5f91cf38_201902-fordgobike-tripdata/201902-fordgobike-tripdata.csv).

 ## Summary of Findings